rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > Since many of these sources are not under project control, it can be hard to know where
 > people are getting their Rust compiler from.

-### Which editor or IDE setup do you use on a regular basis?
+### Which editor or IDE setup do you use with Rust code on a regular basis?

 Type: select all that apply

 - VS Code
 - vi/vim/neovim
-- IntelliJ
+- IntelliJ/CLion/other Jet Brains IDE
 - Emacs
 - Sublime Text
 - Visual Studio
 - Xcode
 - Atom
-- CLion
 - Other (open response)

 > **justification**